 Debt collection in Turkey

-Does your company have to deal with debt collection in Turkey because a Turkish customer has not paid your invoice?
-Our Turkish collection specialists and lawyers will be happy to help you.
+Are you looking for a debt collection agency in Turkey?
+Does your company have to deal with a Turkish debtor who has not paid your invoices?
+Our international debt collection specialists and Turkish lawyers will be happy to help you.
 We ensure that your outstanding invoices are paid quickly.
-Read here what we can do for you when you want to engage with a collection agency and recover debt in Turkey.
+Read here what we can do for you when hiring a debt collection agency in Turkey.

 "It regularly happens that a Turkish company does not pay the invoice on time.
-Many Turkish companies have suffered from the uncertain political situation in the country.
-And that is reflected in the payment behaviour."
+Many Turkish companies have suffered from the uncertain political situation in the country, which is reflected in the payment behaviour."

 International debt collection in Turkey

-When doing business with a Turkish trading partner, you will be confronted with different trading traditions and customs than those you are used to.
+When doing business with a Turkish trading partner, you will be confronted with different trading traditions, customs, and language than those you are used to.
 Moreover, different legislation applies in Turkey than in your country.
-In addition, people often speak a different language.
-This makes debt collection in Turkey complicated and time-consuming for you.
-That is why you should call in our Turkish specialists.
-They have the means to get your debtor to pay.
+This makes debt collection in Turkey a complicated and time-consuming process.
+Hiring our debt collection agency in Turkey will give you the resources to retrieve your debt for successful debt recovery in Turkey.

 Payment behaviour of Turkish companies